How to Prepare for FSMA Compliance Audits

 Mistakes happen even in well-managed food facilities.
 What matters most is how you respond.

 A corrective action response plan outlines exactly what your team should do when a food safety issue is identified, whether during internal checks or third-party audits.
-This plan should include steps for identifying the root cause, correcting the problem, and preventing it from happening again.

-Make sure each type of issue, such as temperature violations, cross-contamination, or missing records, has a documented response procedure.
 The FDA looks for written evidence that you don’t just catch problems but take steps to fix them quickly and effectively.

 7. Automate Manual Tasks